Sashidhar Jagdishan: Recognition

 Jagdishan was named the Bank CEO of the Year in Asia Pacific for 2024.

 A notable achievement during his tenure was the merger of HDFC Limited into HDFC Bank in 2023, a move that boosted HDFC Bank's market capitalization to over INR 12 trillion (approximately $154 billion).

 Controversies

 In 2025, Sashidhar Jagdishan faced allegations of financial fraud.
 The Lilavati Kirtilal Mehta Medical Trust, which owns and controls Lilavati Hospital in Mumbai, filed a First Information Report (FIR) against him and eight others, including former bank employees.
 The trust alleged that Jagdishan was involved in misappropriating funds, citing a seized cash diary that reportedly indicated his direct receipt of ₹2.05 crore out of a total of ₹14.42 crore misappropriated by the trustees.

-The Mehta family, controlling the trust, called for his suspension from HDFC Bank and urged regulatory bodies such as the Reserve Bank of India (RBI) and the Securities and Exchange Board of India (SEBI) to take action.
-HDFC Bank has publicly denied these charges, stating they are "malicious and baseless" and are linked to an attempt by individuals to avoid repaying a loan.